 When bed bugs are pictured on the skin, you're likely to see details like creases, pores, and wrinkles.
 When you see this bug on your body, be aware that it will be extremely tiny.

 When you see photos of bed bugs on items, you'll notice that you'll see fabric threads, detailed wood grain, and other minute details.
 If you're looking for bed bugs in your home, you're going to have to look close.
 Very close.
 It is probably possible to fit 50 adult bed bugs on the face of a single nickel.

 If all you see are pictures of a flat, oval-shaped, reddish bug, you may not recognize a bed bug when it is feeding on you.
 Bed bugs are only flat and oval when they are not filled with blood.
 Since you are most likely to see this insect when it is feeding on your skin, you should know that it will be more of a pill shape as it gets bloated with blood.
 It will also be more reddish in color.

 The Smell Of Bed Bugs

 When you look at a photo of a bed bug, you'll see that it has two antennae, six legs and that it comes in many colors depending on the transparency of its skin, the amount of feces inside its body, and whether or not it has recently fed.
 But, what you won't be able to see is what it smells like.
 If enough bugs are infesting a particular location, you may be able to identify these bugs by a pheromone scent that can only be described as the smell of a moist, dirty locker room towel.

 It is important to know what a bed bug looks like.
-Proper identification of this pest can help you take measures to prevent it from hitchhiking its way into your home or from continuing to plague you with bites if an infestation has already taken root.
+Proper identification of this pest can help you take measures to prevent bed bugs from hitchhiking their way into your home or from continuing to plague you with bites if an infestation has already taken root.